 * When applying for an EASA SPECIFIC category licence you declare that your pilot(s) is/are sufficiently trained to safely conduct the operations described in the licence application.
 After the OPEN category, in the Netherlands this usually means that the pilot has followed an EASA SPECIFIC category Standard Scenario 01 training.
 However, it may also be the case that the pilot has received training from/at the operator.
-Because the operator is not under supervision, he/she will in the latter case have to describe the training and send it along with the licence application (complete syllabus and accessories).
-The consequence may be that IL&T will first audit the training before granting the desired license.
+Because the operator is not under supervision, he/she/the organisation will in the latter case have to describe the training and deliver at least a complete syllabus and proof of (flight) training and theory completion, when the Dutch CAA (IL&T) will audit the operator.

 Every drone pilot starts with the well-known A1/A3 and A2 training within the EASA OPEN category.
 For flying low risk operations within the SPECIFIC category there are the standard scenarios (STS-01/02, etc.) for operators (organisations) and the STS-01 theory and practice training for the pilot.
 The STS drone pilot training prescribed by EASA is therefore already being used in the Netherlands, even though the STS itself cannot yet be declared or officially recognised by IL&T.